Peter Pan, Kensington Gardens, London

 When writing to Lorimer on February 4th 1918 Ercole Parlanti mentions his previous casting work with Alessandro at Parsons Green Lane ‘who at that time was in London‘, and goes on to write ‘the Parsons Green works having a little time ago passed in new hands altogether’.
 However, as late as November 1918 The London Gazette reported that a licence had been granted by the Board of Trade to both James I Martin trading as Fulham Bronze Company and Alexander Parlante (sic) under the Non Ferrous Metal Industry Act.

-Certainly by 1919, Alessandro was back bronze casting in Rome.
+By 1919, Alessandro was back bronze casting in Rome.
 Alessandro had joined with Oreste De Lucchi & C. trading from the Trastevere district.

 Alessandro Business Card